emacsmirror/repo-grep/docs/repo-grep-tutorial.md

 ### Prerequisites

-Before installing *repo-grep*, make sure the following is available:
+Before installing repo-grep, make sure the following is available:

 - **Emacs**: Version 25.1 or newer is required.
-- **Grep**: *repo-grep* executes shell-based grep commands to perform searches.
+- **Grep**: repo-grep executes shell-based grep commands to perform searches.
 - **Git or SVN** (optional): Enables automatic project root detection if available.

 No additional tools or packages are required.
-This makes setup simple. *repo-grep* uses VCS roots to detect project directories and works independently of Emacs's built-in `project.el` package.
+This makes setup simple. repo-grep uses VCS roots to detect project directories and works independently of Emacs's built-in `project.el` package.

 ### Installing repo-grep